BE Camelopardalis

 BE Camelopardalis is a solitary variable star in the northern circumpolar constellation of Camelopardalis.
 It is visible to the naked eye as a faint, red-hued point of light with an apparent visual magnitude that fluctuates around 4.39.
-The star is located roughly 800 light years away from the Sun based on stellar parallax.
+The star is located roughly 960 light years away.

 This object is an M-type bright giant with a stellar classification of M2 II, and is currently on the asymptotic giant branch.
+In 1928, Joel Stebbins and Charles Morse Huffer announced that the star, then called HR 1155, is a variable star, based on observations made at Washburn Observatory.
+It was given its variable star designation, BE Camelopardalis, in 1977.
 It is classified as an irregular variable of subtype Lc and its brightness varies from magnitude +4.35 down to +4.48.
-Having exhausted the supply of hydrogen at its core, the star has expanded to around 176 times the Sun's radius.
-It has 2.9 times the Sun's mass and is radiating over four thousand times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 3,615 K.
+Having exhausted the supply of hydrogen at its core, the star has expanded to around 250 times the Sun's radius.
+It has 2.9 times the Sun's mass and is radiating over 10,000 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 3,660 K.